We use our proprietary methodology to produce these rankings. Learn more →

 7. Learn How to Make Arguments and be Persuasive

-School can be made easier.
-Learn these 7 Characteristics of Successful Students to excel in school.
-These strategies can be used in high school and college (at the undergraduate and graduate levels).
+These strategies can be used in high school and/or college (at the undergraduate and graduate levels).
 These skills translate to better understanding, being persuasive, increasing comprehension, and being more articulate in writing.

-As you go through grade school and into college, you will be taught a large variety of subjects, such as Math, English, History, etc. What you're usually not taught, is how to be a successful student.
-The skills to run the gamut of education should've also been taught to you by your educators; instead of teachers and professors expecting you to know it on your own.
+As students go through primary school and eventually enter college, they're taught a large variety of subjects, such as Math, English, History, etc. What students are usually not taught, is the characteristics to be successful in their studies.

-These are the most salient points for being a successful student, which will make your life much easier, and may produce academic scholarships if your academics merit it.
+These are the most salient characteristics and habits for being a successful student, and in theory may produce academic scholarships.
 A lot of these skills hang together.
 As you improve in one or more, you improve in related ones.

 1. Study What You Actually Want To Learn